-5. Justifying Reflexivity: The "Whv"
+5. Justifying Reflexivity: The "Why"

-The goal of the research process is to maximise validity of findings.
+The goal of the research process is to maximise the validity of findings.
 Reflexivity becomes relevant throughout the research process in ensuring rigour (Olmos-Vega, 2022; Johnson et al., 2020) by upholding the principles of trustworthiness, credibility and transparency.
 Foregrounding the researcher's influence on the study provides additional benefits, encouraging a balanced view of communication.

 Furthermore, while reflexivity does not eliminate subjectivity, it encourages transparency in making methodological decisions.
-Reflexive practice also enforces professional and improves self-awareness and personal growth (Deshpande, Rao, 2024).
+Reflexive practice also fosters professionalism and enhances self-awareness and personal growth (Deshpande, Rao, 2024).